 We can all identify with the struggle to keep good habits going for more than a few days, even though you really want to reach the goal and you feel really motivated.
 Why is this?

-1. We are trying to change the wrong thing (e.g. following a meal plan that doesn't allow for treats), or we set ourselves too many things to change at one time
+1. You're following the wrong process (e.g. following a meal plan full of things you don't really like), or we set ourselves too many things to change at one time

-We have ALL done the first one, and it’s usually fairly obvious to identify what we did wrong, however the second one is less obvious.
+We have ALL done the first one, however the second one is less obvious.

-This means your identity, your beliefs about your self image, and your judgments about yourselves and others.
-Most people don’t consider having to change their identity when they set out to achieve a goal.
+This means your identity, your beliefs about your self image, and your judgments about yourselves.
 Let me explain:

 Two people who have recently stopped smoking are offered a cigarette.